fadhlillah2/simulation-systems-application/README.md

 - Spring Boot Starter Test: Starter for testing Spring Boot applications with libraries including JUnit, Hamcrest, and Mockito.
 - Bootstrap: It is the most popular HTML, CSS, and JS framework for developing responsive, mobile-first projects on the web.
 - Webjars Locator Core: It is used for client-side web libraries packaging into JAR (Java Archive) files.
+- Spring Boot Starter JDBC: This starter provides the necessary dependencies for using JDBC with Spring Boot.
+- Spring Session Core: The core module for Spring Session, which allows explicit session management in your Spring application.
+- Spring Session JDBC: This module provides JDBC (Java Database Connectivity) support for Spring Session, allowing sessions to be stored and retrieved from a relational database.

 ## About Project
   This application is designed to demonstrate a user registration, login, and CRUD mechanism system using Spring Boot as the primary framework, Thymeleaf for the front-end templating, and Hibernate for the persistence layer.
 The data is stored in a MySQL database, and Spring Data JPA is used to simplify database operations.